percona/everest-doc/docs/release-notes/Percona-Everest-1.3.0-(2024-10-28).md

 ### Bug

-[EVEREST-886](https://perconadev.atlassian.net/browse/EVEREST-886) Postgresql database could not be restored using PITR
+- [EVEREST-886](https://perconadev.atlassian.net/browse/EVEREST-886) Postgresql database could not be restored using PITR

-[EVEREST-1187](https://perconadev.atlassian.net/browse/EVEREST-1187) \[UI\] PITR is not enabled for postgresql database after creating backup schedules on the Backups page
+- [EVEREST-1187](https://perconadev.atlassian.net/browse/EVEREST-1187) \[UI\] PITR is not enabled for postgresql database after creating backup schedules on the Backups page

-[EVEREST-1197](https://perconadev.atlassian.net/browse/EVEREST-1197) Mongodb database is not able to come up

-[EVEREST-1266](https://perconadev.atlassian.net/browse/EVEREST-1266) \[UI\] Components are shown as green while there are containers that are not ready
+- [EVEREST-1266](https://perconadev.atlassian.net/browse/EVEREST-1266) \[UI\] Components are shown as green while there are containers that are not ready

-[EVEREST-1384](https://perconadev.atlassian.net/browse/EVEREST-1384) \[UI\] Database overview page should display resources more clearly
+- [EVEREST-1384](https://perconadev.atlassian.net/browse/EVEREST-1384) \[UI\] Database overview page should display resources more clearly

 [EVEREST-1390](https://perconadev.atlassian.net/browse/EVEREST-1390) \[UI\] Components page is refreshed continuously if a database is suspended